-Electives

-Autumn Semester Year 2

-GS4713 Women and History To create an understanding of how women have been hidden from history and rendered invisible in mainstream texts.
-To focus specifically on the situation and experiences of Irish women in the nineteenth and early twentieth century and develop an understanding of the richness and diversity of their contribution.
-Develop a theoretical understanding of the development and evolution of first wave feminism in Irish society Only if places are available.
-Please contact Dr. Susan Liddy if you intend to study this module (Susan.Liddy@mic.ul.ie
+Autumn Sen nester Year 2 GS4713 Women and To create an understanding of how women have been hidden from history and rendered invisible in Only if places are History mainstream texts.
+To focus specifically on the situation and experiences of Irish women in the available. nineteenth and early twentieth century and develop an understanding of the richness and diversity of Please contact Dr. their contribution.
+Develop a theoretical understanding of the development and evolution of first Susan Liddy if you wave feminism in Irish society intend to study this module (Susan.Liddy@mic.ul.ie) Spring Seme Spring Semester Year 2 GS4714 Women in Students will acquire a theoretical and practical understanding of feminist debates in contemporary Only if places are Contemporary Irish society and become familiar with current issues.
+Be able to contextualize the lives of Irish available.
+Irish Society women in the 21st century.
+Develop a critical understanding of the intersection between gender, Please contact Dr. race and class.
+Susan Liddy if you intend to study this module (Susan.Liddy@mic.ul.ie)

-Spring Sem ester Year 2

-GS4714 Women in Contemporary Irish Society Students will acquire a theoretical and practical understanding of feminist debates in contemporary Irish society and become familiar with current issues.
-Be able to contextualize the lives of Irish women in the 21st century.
-Develop a critical understanding of the intersection between gender, race and class.
-Only if places are available.
-Please contact Dr. Susan Liddy if you intend to study this module (Susan.Liddy@mic.ul.ie